AlikornSause/Notes-on-QIN-F21-PRO/README.md

       Of course, change the *volume_down_shotcut_keycode* to *volume_up_shotcut_keycode* and the value (e.g. 4) accordingly.
       This can **only** be done using adb or with some tweaking with a custom settings database editor like [this one](https://github.com/MuntashirAkon/SetEdit).

-      This key map **can** be useful if you use the stock rom and want to set your volume keys to any of the buttons... exept for the power button... and the **Owl/Heart/Qinguard button** 🤔
+      This key map **can** be useful if you use the stock rom and want to set your volume keys to any of the buttons... except for the power button... and the **Owl/Heart/Qinguard button** 🤔
-      It turns out that at least to my knowlege these two cannot be mapped using the stock settings (and with the help of adb).
+      It turns out that at least to my knowledge these two cannot be mapped using the stock settings (and with the help of adb).
 While the power button makes sense since it has a crucial role of powering on and off, the other one doesn't make any sense.

       With this out of the way I strongly suggest using [this KeyMapper](https://github.com/keymapperorg/KeyMapper) app.
 It is free, open source and works great, allows for a lot more tweaking and supports the **Owl/Heart/Qinguard button** lol.

-    - **Second discovery:** It turns out the **Owl/Heart/Qinguard button** is handled diffirently than the other keys.
+    - **Second discovery:** It turns out the **Owl/Heart/Qinguard button** is handled differently than the other keys.
 When you connect your phone to a computer and run ```adb shell getevent -lq``` it will output the actions that happen in the device.
-      When you most of the buttons you get something like this:
+      When you press most of the buttons, you get an output like this:

          In this case **button 1** pressed:
          ```/dev/input/event0: EV_KEY       KEY_1                DOWN